 - 1. All non-medically necessary services; - 2.
-Sterilization of a mentally incompetent or institutionalized individual; - Except in an emergency, inpatient hospital tests that are not ordered by the attending physician or other licensed practitioner, acting within the scope of practices, who is responsible for the diagnosis or treatment of a particular patient's condition; - 4.
+Sterilization of a mentally incompetent or institutionalized individual; - 3.
+Except in an emergency, inpatient hospital tests that are not ordered by the attending physician or other licensed practitioner, acting within the scope of practices, who is responsible for the diagnosis or treatment of a particular patient's condition; - 4.
 All organ transplants, except for those specified in Appendix A; - 5.
-Treatments for infertility5 and for the reversal of sterilization; - 6.
-Sex transformation surgeries; - 7.
-All cosmetic services, except for those provided as a result of accidents or birth defects; and - 8.
+Treatments for infertility and for the reversal of sterilization; - 6.
+All cosmetic services, except for those provided as a result of accidents or birth defects; and - 7.
 Christian Science nurses and sanitariums.